Dit evenement heeft reeds plaatsgevonden.

 Part of the anniversary edition of Dutch Green Building Week

-The DGBW Session is part of the anniversary edition of the Dutch Green Building Week.
-The tenth edition of the week will take place from September 21 to September 25. #MadeinHolland is the theme of the week, with which the Dutch Green Building Council (DGBC) and its partners will put the Netherlands on the international map.
+This activity is part of the anniversary edition of the Dutch Green Building Week.
+The tenth edition of the week will take place from September 21 to September 25. #MadeinHolland is the theme of the week, with which Dutch Green Building Council (DGBC) and its partners will put the Netherlands on the international map.